awesome-pentest-gadgets/wifi-pineapple-cloner-builds/README.md

 All builds are made with:
 * OpenWrt 19.07.7
-* Universal Wifi pineapple hardware cloner (WPC) v3
+* Wifi Pineapple Cloner (WPC) v3
 * The config used to build was the "universal" (flavor: universal).
 This is designed to be able to mount a TETRA on any hardware.
 <br>

-Keep these things in mind:
+The process will work correctly only if you follow these steps:
-* First install OpenWrt 19.07.7 on the device, then install the update that you will find in this repo.
+* First install OpenWrt 19.07.7 on the device.
-* Install with `do not save configuration over reflash` option checked!
+* Then install the update you will find in this repository.
+You must install it with the `do not save configuration over reflash` option checked.
-* The default ssh password is `root`
+* Your hardware has to have at least 2 wifis and it would be recommended to have 3.
+To comply with this you can use the usb adapters mentioned in the `recommended setup`.
-* If you are going to use this on hardware with a single wifi adapter router you have to add a second.
+* Your hardware must have a pendrive or sd card in order to have the available space needed by the pineapple.
+It has to be formatted using the tool provided by the panel under `Advanced > USB & Storage > Format SD Card`.
-* If your hardware has less than 32 megabytes of space you have to use a pendrive.
+* As tetra is made to be used on hardware with 32 MB of flash I had to cut some dependencies from the default installation.<br>
-* The pendrive has to be formatted from the pineapple panel `Advanced > USB & Storage > Format SD Card`.
+These dependencies will be installed automatically when the pinapple is connected to the internet and booting.<br>
-* When pineapple starts it will run the `20-sd-universal` script and install the missing packages on the pendrive from internet.
+If you want to manually run this process `service complete-setup missing_packages`<br>
-  If you want to install them manually you can run this: <br>
+Without these dependencies you will not be able to use the live scan type and some modules.
+However, you will be able to use the timed scans and the rest of the tools.
-  `opkg update && opkg --dest sd install python-logging python-openssl python-sqlite3 python-codecs && python -m compileall`
+* The default ssh password is `root`.
+This will be useful when debugging problems that may occur during installation.
 <br>